-Chinese provides students with the opportunity to reflect on their understanding of the Chinese language and the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
-Students participate in a range of interactions in which they exchange meaning, develop intercultural understanding and become active participants in understanding and constructing written, spoken and visual texts.
+The central goal for additional language acquisition is communication.
+The ability to communicate in an additional language such as Chinese is an important skill in a global society.
+Chinese provides students with the opportunity to reflect on their understanding of the Chinese language and the communities that use it, while also assisting in the effective negotiation of experiences and interpretation of meaning across cultures and languages.
+Students participate in a range of interactions in which they become active participants in understanding and constructing written, spoken and visual texts.

 Students communicate with people from Chinese-speaking communities to understand the purpose and nature of language and to gain understanding of linguistic structures.
-They acquire language in social and cultural settings and communicate across a range of contexts for a variety of purposes.
+As they acquire language in social and cultural settings, they explore cultural diversity and similarities between another language and their own, fostering intercultural understanding and exchange of ideas and perspectives.

 Students experience and evaluate a range of different text types; reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions; and create texts for a range of contexts, purposes and audiences.
+Acquiring another language provides the opportunity to develop skills of critical and creative thinking, intellectual flexibility and problem solving.
+Additional language acquisition requires intellectual discipline and systematic approaches to learning, characterised by effective planning and organisation, and processes of self-management and monitoring.

 A course of study in Chinese can establish a basis for further education and employment in many professions and industries, particularly those where the knowledge of an additional language and the intercultural understanding it encompasses, could be of value, such as business, hospitality, law, science, technology, sociology and education.
+Students who have acquired an additional language have an advantage against monolingual speakers in the labour market.

-- Comprehend Chinese to understand information, ideas, opinions and experiences - Identify tone, purpose, context and audience to infer meaning, values and attitudes - Analyse and evaluate information and ideas to draw conclusions and justify opinions, ideas and perspectives - Apply knowledge of Chinese language elements, structures and textual conventions to convey meaning appropriate to context, purpose, audience and cultural conventions - Structure, sequence and synthesise information to justify opinions, ideas and perspectives - Use strategies to maintain communication and exchange meaning in Chinese
+- Comprehend Chinese to understand information, ideas, opinions and experiences - Identify tone, purpose, context and audience to infer meaning - Analyse and evaluate information and ideas to draw conclusions - Apply knowledge of Chinese language elements, to construct meaning - Structure, sequence and synthesise information to justify opinions and perspectives - Communicate using contextually relevant Chinese